celarex/RLcases/README.md

 * Familiar with pysc2 APIs

-## 6.Micromanagement in Real Time Strategy Game
+## 6.Micromanagement in Real-Time-Strategy Game

 **Objectives**